Campus Connext

 where data is scattered, making it difficult for students

-and teachers to navigate and find the relevant information they need of the university experience.
+and teachers to navigate and find the relevant information they need of student life — was bigger than any single feature could fix.

 Research